prashy-devspace/Prashanth-DevSpace/README.md

 This is a revised implementation of the older implementation available at  [MATLAB/Simulink package](https://dept.aem.umn.edu/~balas/darpa_sec/SEC.Software.html).

+The following implimentation has also the simulation data of the changes made to this base model for with load and asymetric flight conditions.

 ## Trim and Linearization
 * Please see trim_and_linearize.m